IB-Lenhardt-AG/tamsys-api/README.md

 ## What is TAMSys?

-TAMSys is a centralized platform for managing **type approval data, regulations, markets, vehicles, variants, and approval statuses** across global markets.
+TAMSys is a centralized platform for managing **type approval data, regulations, markets, variants, and approval statuses** across global markets.

 It supports companies in:
 - Handling international homologation requirements
 - Managing regulatory changes
 - Tracking approval statuses per market
-- Structuring complex vehicle and variant data
+- Structuring complex product and variant data
 - Reducing manual effort and errors in approval processes

 The TAMSys API exposes selected functionality of the system for integration into external tools such as ERP systems, PLM systems, internal dashboards, or automation workflows.